 All MSRs are chemically very stable.
 They have no water, sodium, hydrogen or other highly reactive chemicals.
 MSRs are chemically inert.

 “FS-MSRs have a negative salt void coefficient (expanded fuel is pushed out of the core) and a negative thermal reactivity feedback that avoids a set of major design constraints in solid-fuel fast reactors.
 A passive core drain system activated by a melt plug enables draining the radioactive inventory into geometrically subcritical drain tanks that are passively thermally coupled to the environment.
 FS-MSRs have a low operating pressure even at high temperatures; and FS-MSR salts are chemically inert, thermodynamically lacking the energetic reactions with environmental materials seen in other reactor types (hot zirconium and sodium with water).
 FS-MSRs do involve more intensive manipulation of highly radioactive materials than other reactor classes and thus small spills and contamination accidents appear to be more likely with this reactor class.”
 Fast Spectrum Molten Salt Reactor Options, Oak Ridge Nat’l Lab 2011

-["Energetic reactions" e.g. sodium explodes in contact with water.
-Yet sodium-cooled reactors, with several tons of sodium, usually have heat exchangers to conventional steam turbines!
+[“Energetic reactions” e.g. sodium explodes in contact with water.
+Yet sodium-cooled reactors, with several tons of sodium, usually have heat exchanger equipment to transfer heat to conventional steam turbines!
 The Monju Nuclear Power Plant in Japan, a sodium-cooled fast breeder reactor, was heavily damaged by a sodium explosion.
-"Fortunately, the leak occurred in the plant's secondary cooling system, so the sodium was not radioactive."
+“Fortunately, the leak occurred in the plant’s secondary cooling system, so the sodium was not radioactive.”
 It has not resumed operation.]